Skip to Content

 What Is The Huwon Secret Garden?

-Stretching an impressive 78 acres through Seoul, Huwon Secret Garden was created in the early 15th century during the reign of King Taejong.
+Stretching an impressive 78 acres through Seoul, the Huwon Secret Garden was created in the early 15th century during the reign of King Taejong.
+The beautiful grounds allowed access to both Changdeokgung or nearby Changgyeonggung Palace so it quickly became a private setting for the royal family.

-During our tour, we learned many of the trees in the garden are over 300 years old and the landscaping throughout the grounds was designed to showcase minimal artificial features.
+Popular leisurely activities inside the garden included reading, poetry and thinking as well as archery, military drills and banquets.
+During our tour, we learned many of the trees in the garden are over 300 years old and the landscaping showcases minimal artificial features.

 Free guided tour departure point in Changdeokgung Palace